 It’s natural to be nervous.

-Let’s be honest everyone feels nervous at some time or other, even if they don’t admit it.
+Do you want to stop feeling nervous?
+Let’s be honest everyone experiences feeling nervous at some time or other, even if they don’t admit it.
 I will put my cards on the table and say that even I get nervous about something new, something outside my comfort zone.

 It’s part of being human.